History of Pune: City development

 British rule, over more than a century, saw huge changes that were seen in all spheres, social, economic, and others as well.
 The British built a large military cantonment to the east of the city.
 The settlement of the regiments of the 17 Poona Horse cavalry, the Lancashire Fusiliers, the Maratha Light Infantry, and others, led to an increase in the population.
 Due to its milder weather, the city became the "Monsoon capital" of the Governor of Bombay, thus making it one of the most important cities of the Bombay Presidency.
 The old city and the cantonment areas followed different patterns of development, with the latter being developed more on European lines to cater for the needs of the British military class.
 The old city had narrow lanes and areas segregated by caste and religion.
 For many decades, Pune was the center of social reform and at the turn of the century, the center of Indian Nationalism.
 British era also saw development on the western bank of the Mutha river, in the vicinity of the village of Bhamburde.

 The population of the city was previously decreasing with the declining fortunes of the Peshwa rule.
-The population at the beginning of British rule was estimated at around 100,000, and it declined further as the city lost its stature as the seat of a major power.
-In the 1851 census, the population of the old city (excluding cantonment) was down to 70,000.
+The population at the beginning of British rule was estimated at 100,000, and it declined further as the city lost its stature as the seat of a major power.
+In the 1851 census, the population of the old city (excluding the cantonment) was down to 70,000.
 The population increased subsequently, following the introduction of railways, to 80,000 in 1864, 90,000 in 1872, and 100,000 in 1881.
-The population of greater Poona (including Cantonment, Khadki, and surrounding villages like Ghorpadi) in 1881 was 144,000.
+The population of greater Poona (including the cantonment, Khadki, and surrounding villages like Ghorpadi) in 1881 was 144,000.
 By 1931, it had increased to 250,000.
 In the 1890s, there was a loss of population during the bubonic plague, due to mortality from the disease as well as people leaving the city to escape the disease.
 The population bounced back in the following decades, due to the introduction and acceptance of vaccination by the Indian population of the city.
 During the British era, the vast majority of the old city population was Marathi-speaking Hindus.
 Other significant minorities were Muslims, Christians and Roman Catholics, Parsis, Jews, Gujaratis, and Marwadis.
 During this period, the city population was heavily segregated by caste and economic status.